 Ngāti Raukawa, Ngāti Rarua, Ngāti Koata

-Rachel is the founder of Yellow Brick Road Limited, a Wellington company that specialises in supplying quality seafood direct into restaurants throughout New Zealand.
-YBR was recently purchased by Kono.
+Rachel is our CEO.
+She is a former US Trade Commissioner, and founder of Yellow Brick Road Limited, a company that specialises in supplying quality seafood direct into restaurants throughout New Zealand.

-Rachel is a Board Trustee on the Sir Peter Blake Trust, Young Enterprise Trust and the Wellington Regional Stadium Trust, is a Director of iwi-owned fishing company Moana NZ, New Zealand Wine Growers and an Independent Director on Central Otago lamb supply company, Headwaters NZ.
+Rachel is a Board Trustee on the Young Enterprise Trust and the Wellington Regional Stadium Trust.
+She is a Director of iwi-owned fishing company Moana NZ, New Zealand Wine Growers, and Aquaculture NZ.

 Rachel is a fierce advocate of New Zealand’s primary industry, and has spent 20 years propagating messages of Aotearoa being a world-class producer of food and beverages.